 And as you can imagine, all this makes Ocracoke real estate pretty darn appealing to the vast majority of people who’ve ever spent time here.
 Unlike a decade earlier, you won’t be finding rock bottom prices on any of Ocracoke real estate options again for a long time.

-What you will find, however, is a real estate selection that’s perhaps more varied than you would expect from Outer Banks real estate.
-Choose from condos overlooking Silver Lake, cottages in newer developments, undeveloped lots sprinkled around various locations and if you’re really lucky check out the handful of historic homes for sale.
+What you will find, however, is a selection that’s perhaps more varied than you would expect from Outer Banks real estate.
+Choose from condos overlooking Silver Lake, cottages in newer developments, undeveloped lots sprinkled around various locations and the handful of historic homes for sale.

 What to Expect with Ocracoke Real Estate